jjasim/Classifying-fruits-using-Machine-Learning/README.md

 The dataset has 7 features, of which I believe the mass, width, height and colour_score will be important in identifying the fruit_name.

 <img src="https://github.com/jjasim/fruits-classification-with-npp/blob/main/images/distributions.png" width="300" height="300">

+The mass, height and colour_score seem to be fairly gaussian.
+Mass and width as well as mass and height seems to have a linear relationship.